 You are urged to review your documents for completeness and accuracy before sending in your application.

 You will receive an automatic confirmation of receipt as soon as you submit your application.
-You will receive a written notification regarding approval or rejection after the multi-step referee report process has been completed (most likely at the end of July).
+You will receive a written notification regarding approval or rejection after the multi-stage evaluation procedure has been completed (most likely at the end of July).
 The decision about the grant will be made after taking into account the comments of the faculties and the referee reports, by the Vice Chairperson for the International Affairs and Diversity, and the University’s Women’s Representative.